MycroftAI/mycroft-mark-1/README.md

 A skill that can control the Mark 1 specific enclosure

 ## Description
 A skill that is specific to the Mark 1 enclosure!
-Do some fun stuff with the Mark 1 via the [enclosure api] (https://github.com/MycroftAI/mycroft-core/blob/dev/mycroft/client/enclosure/api.py).
+Do some fun stuff with the Mark 1 via the [enclosure api](https://github.com/MycroftAI/mycroft-core/blob/dev/mycroft/client/enclosure/api.py).
 Pull request and contributions appreciated!
 Let's do some cool stuff with the Mark 1

 Features
 * Set the eye color via voice and settings in the web UI